 A condo board typically retains the right of first refusal.
 This means they have the right to purchase your condo unit and can deny your pending sales agreement.
 Although condo boards often have more flexibility than a co-op’s, this does not mean they are not interested in protecting their financial well-being.

 Understanding how the right of first refusal works is important for buyers to understand.

-The right of first refusal allows the condo board to step in and buy your unit at the same price the seller and buyer have agreed upon.
+The right of first refusal allows the condo board to step in and buy your unit at the same price the seller and buyer have agreed.

 This right protects existing condo owners’ interests.
 It sets out to discourage well-below market sales to others, for instance, relatives/friends, which hurt current unitholders’ resale value since it provides a low comp sale.
-A special insider deal could be blocked since the board has the right to pay the seller the same amount.
+A unique insider deal could be blocked since the board has the right to pay the seller the same amount.

 Additionally, the right of first refusal provides some protection in cases where the provided financial information does not add up, or the board does not feel he/she is someone they want to live in the building.
 Condo boards typically do not require the potential buyer to provide the same level of detail, but sellers may hand over limited information on the buyers.

 The board’s right of first refusal does not extend in perpetuity.
 Typically, they have a minimal time frame to exercise their right.
 A standard period is 30 days after the seller and buyer sign a contract.
 This does not mean the condo board cannot extend their time.
 They can request more information, which could delay the closing process.
 A condo board could do this to frustrate the buyer and have the deal fall through.

 While a condo board usually has the right of first refusal, they rarely exercise it.
 They typically do not want to expend that large a sum and then have to sell the unit to get it back.
 It also presents potentially unwanted litigation.
 There also might be procedural hurdles, such as two-thirds of the owners agreeing to invoke the right of first refusal.